0dpe/Gyroscope-Transmitter/README.md

    * Run `ipconfig getifaddr en0` in MacOS terminal.
 1. Install [mkcert](https://github.com/FiloSottile/mkcert).
 1. Run in a terminal `mkcert -install`.
 In the terminal, change directory to this Gyroscope-Transmitter directory and run `mkcert -key-file key.pem -cert-file cert.pem 192.168.X.X` with your local IP address.
 1. Run in a terminal `mkcert -CAROOT`.
 Go to the directory and find the file `rootCA.pem`.
-Send this file to your iPhone.
+Send this file to the iPhone.

 On the iPhone:
 1. Save `rootCA.pem` somewhere on the iPhone and open it.
 In the Settings app, got to `Profile Downloaded` and install.
 Go to `General > About > Certificate Trust Settings` and enable the certificate.\
-   If you want to remove this certificate later, go to `General > VPN & Device Management`.
+   To remove this certificate later if needed, go to `General > VPN & Device Management`.

 ## Usage
 On the computer, run in a terminal `python server.py`.
-You can specify ports with the `--https-port` and `--ws-port` flags.
+Optionally, specify ports with the `--https-port` and `--ws-port` flags.
+If `--ws-port` is specified, the `websocketPort` constant must be modified in `index.html` accordingly.

-On the iPhone, open a browser and go to `https://192.168.X.X/index.html` with your local IP address.
-If you specified `--ws-port`, go to `https://192.168.X.X:WS_PORT/index.html` with your WebSockets port instead.\
+On the iPhone, open a browser and go to `https://192.168.X.X:YOUR_HTTPS_PORT/index.html`.\
 On the webpage, accept the gyroscope permission request.
 If no permission request pops up, open Settings app and go to `Apps > Safari > Clear History and Website Data`.

 ## Development Notes